What to Do if Insurance Won’t Cover Vision Therapy?

 3. Reach out to churches, friends and family

 Patients often reach out to their community for help.
-It’s easy to swallow your pride and ask for some help when it’s for your child’s health.
 You’ll be surprised how receptive people will be when they understand the cause.
 Don’t be afraid to reach out.

 Besides churches, friends and families, you may also consider reaching out to local groups like the Lion’s Club and Rotary Club.
 The Lion’s Clubs are big supporters of vision care, and they may be willing to extend some help financially.

 5. Get a credit card with zero percent APR introductory rates

 You may be able to find a credit card that will offer you a six-month, 0% introductory rate.
 Pay back the loan aggressively, and you could finance Vision Therapy without paying any interest.

 6. Use your Flex Spending or Health-Savings Account